Trauma Therapy

 Trauma can affect the ability to feel safe or comfortable in relationships.
 In our work you will learn to understand and pre-empt the ways that traumatic triggers get in the way of your relationships.
 As you discover the means to being in the present moment and not stuck in the past, you will be able to approach relationships from a place of greater ease and strength.

 I have many years of experience and training in working with trauma of all kinds.
-I am trained in Sensorimotor Psychotherapy, developed by Pat Ogden, PhD which is a leading edge modality that utilizes mindfulness and somatic (body-oriented) processing to facilitate resolution of trauma-related body symptoms.
+I am trained in Sensorimotor Psychotherapy, developed by Pat Ogden, PhD which is a leading edge modality which uses mindfulness and somatic (body-oriented) processing to guide healing.

 For more information on this effective approach visit:sensorimotorpsychotherapy.org